Advertiser Disclosure

 • Replacing inefficient refrigerators with energy-efficient models.

-Preference for eligibility is given to people over the age of 60, and families with one or more members with a disability.
+Preference is given to people over the age of 60 and families with one or more members who have a disability.

-The Low Income Home Energy Assistance Program (LIHEAP) is a 40-year-old program offering assistance to families with energy costs.
-The plan includes help managing costs connected to home energy bills, energy crises, weatherization, and energy-related (minor) home repairs.
+The Low Income Home Energy Assistance Program (LIHEAP) is a 40-year-old program that aids families with high energy costs.
+The plan includes help with cost-management of home energy bills, energy crises, weatherization, and minor energy-related home repairs.

-Having trouble with rent?
-Look into the Housing Choice Vouchers Program.
-Formerly known as Section 8, this program provides subsidies to low-income families and the elderly to help pay for rent.
+For those who have trouble paying rent, the Housing Choice Vouchers Program, formerly known as Section 8, provides subsidies to low-income families and the elderly to help pay rent.

-The section 504 Home Repair Program provides a grant of up to $7,500 to senior homeowners to repair damages that are deemed hazardous to safety and health.
+The section 504 Home Repair Program provides a grant of up to $7,500 to senior homeowners to repair damages deemed hazardous to safety and health.

 Healthcare

-It’s well known that seniors spend more on healthcare than any other age group.
-Just how much they spend often comes as a surprise.
+It’s undisputed that seniors spend more on healthcare than any other age group.
+Just how much may come as a surprise.

-Approximately 40% of retirees report their healthcare expenses in retirement are higher than they expected according to the Retirement Confidence Survey done by the Employee Benefit Research Institute.
-That may be because, according to an August 2021 survey by the Insured Retirement Institute, four in 10 seniors believe Medicare alone will provide complete coverage for all their healthcare needs.
+Approximately 40% of retirees report that their healthcare expenses in retirement are higher than they expected, according to the Retirement Confidence Survey done by the Employee Benefit Research Institute.

-Medicare is the primary healthcare subsidy for seniors.
-It comes in three parts.
+Medicare is the primary healthcare subsidy for seniors, and it comes in three parts:

-Part A, which covers hospital stays, is free if you (or a spouse) have paid Social Security for at least 10 years.
+• Part A covers hospital stays and is free if the primary holder (or his or her spouse) has paid Social Security for at least 10 years.

-Part B covers outpatient services, such as doctor visits and rehabilitation.
-In 2022, the premium for Part B is $170 a month, with a deductible of $233 a year.
-After meeting the deductible you’ll usually pay 20% of the Medicare approved amount for most outpatient services.
+• Part B covers outpatient services.
+In 2024, the typical monthly premium for Part B is about $174.70, with a yearly deductible of $240.
+After meeting the deductible, those enrolled usually pay 20% of the Medicare-approved amount for most outpatient services.

-Part D covers the costs of your prescriptions.
-The monthly premium for Medicare Part D in 2022 averages $33.
-Higher income beneficiaries pay more.
-Another way to get prescription coverage is through a Medicare Supplement plan or a Medicare Advantage plan.
+• Part D covers prescription costs.
+The Centers for Medicare and Medicaid Services estimate the monthly premium for Part D in 2024 to be about $55.
+Higher-income beneficiaries pay more.
+Another way to get prescription coverage is through a Medicare Supplement Plan or a Medicare Advantage Plan.

-If you’re struggling to pay your premiums, you may qualify for a Medicare savings programs.
+If you’re struggling to pay your premiums, you may qualify for a Medicare savings program.

-If you qualify for Social Security and have limited resources, here are a few savings programs that can help:
+If you qualify for Social Security and have limited resources, these are a few savings programs that can help:

 • Qualified Medicare Beneficiary (QMB) Program